 Are Sibshops a form of therapy?
 Sibshops may be “therapeutic” for kids to attend, but they’re not therapy.
 The Sibshops model takes a wellness perspective.
 They’re a celebration of the many lifelong contributions made by brothers and sisters of people with special health and developmental needs.

 Who attends Sibshops?
 Sibs, of course!
 Most Sibshops are for sibs of kids with developmental concerns.
 Increasingly, Sibshops are being offered for brothers and sisters of kids with health concerns (often at children’s hospitals) and we’re beginning to see Sibshops emerge for sibs of kids with mental health concerns.
-While Sibshops were developed for sibs in the 8-13 year-old age range, Sibshops (depending on the community) are being offered for sibs as young as six and for teens as well.
+While Sibshops were developed for sibs in the 8-14 year-old age range.

 Who facilitates Sibshops?
 We very much like having adult sibs as Sibshop facilitators–and adult sibs tell us that they get much out of running the program.
 Ideally, we would have someone from the provider group and a professional (Social Worker, Special Ed Teacher, PT or OT).
 The facilitator who is a service provider will know about the special needs represented in the group and about services available in the community.
 Regardless of whether the facilitator is a family member or service provider, we seek certain qualities in a good Sibshop facilitator.
 We want them to truly enjoy the company of kids and have had experience working with kids; to be especially good listeners; and to have the ability to convey a sense of joy, wonder, and fun.

 The Miracle League of CT Sibshops will be held on the second Sunday of each month, with a couple of exceptions, October – April, 10am-12:30pm.
 We meet at the Create Independence Center – 100 Hopmeadow St. in the Weatogue section of Simsbury.